 What is Dental Bonding?

-Teeth bonding, also known as composite bonding or dental bonding, is a cosmetic dentistry procedure where your dentist will apply a tooth-colored resin material to your tooth.
+Teeth bonding is a simple cosmetic treatment using tooth-colored resin to fix or improve your teeth’s appearance.
 They will shape the material to hide imperfections, and the material will blend in with your tooth.
-This procedure is commonly used to repair minor to moderately chipped or damaged teeth.
+This procedure commonly repairs minor to moderately chipped or damaged teeth.
 Various dental issues we often treat with teeth bonding include:

 Dental Bonding Benefits

 Dental bonding is a simple and effective way to improve the appearance of teeth.
-Unlike other cosmetic treatments, dental bonding requires little to no tooth preparation, making it one of the most affordable and least invasive options for improving your smile.
+Unlike other treatments, dental bonding needs little to no tooth prep.
+It’s one of the easiest and most affordable ways to enhance your smile.

 1. Quick and Painless Procedure